-I’m far from being a genius, but I like to think I’m not the dummest person in the world.
-After watching this documentary I felt stupid, really stupid.
+I’m far from being a genius, but I like to think I’m not the dumbest person in the world.
+After watching this documentary, I felt stupid.
+Really stupid.

 I felt stupid because the Director’s Kip Andersen and Keegan Kuhn, compiled strong evidence that the agriculture industry is the number one sector contributing to destroying our environment.

-I’m not talking about saving animals right now, I’m talking about global warming.
+I’m not talking about saving animals right now.
+I’m talking about global warming.
 Like most of us, I thought CO2 emissions were the main contributors to destroying our environment, but as it turns out, it’s the agricultural inputs that consume the majority of our resources.
-This is with the combination of methane gas, which incase you don’t know, comes directly from a cow’s ass.

 “Animal agriculture is responsible for 18 percent of greenhouse gas emissions, more than the combined exhaust from all transportation.”